 Chuck is a San Antonio native and received his Bachelor of Science in Building Construction from Texas A&M University.
 At A&M, he was a member of the Corps of Cadets serving as Cadet Captain, Executive Officer, and graduated with the honor of Distinguished Military Student.
 After college, Chuck served as a US Army reservist for six years.
 He also completed executive education studies at Stanford University’s Graduate School of Business.

 Chuck is a past President of the Construction Industry Advisory Council for Texas A&M’s Department of Construction Science.
 Chuck was recognized as a distinguished alumnus of the College of Architecture at A&M in 2005 and has served on the Dean’s Advisory Council Executive Committee.

-Chuck serves as an AGC National Director representing Texas and is the incoming Vice President of the Executive Board of AGC America.
+Chuck serves as an AGC National Director representing Texas and is the incoming Vice President of the Board of Governors of AGC of America.
 Chuck also serves as Past Chair of the AGC Building Division, as well as, past Chair of the Lean Construction Forum where he received Chair of the Year honors.
 He serves on the Board of Directors of the AGC Houston Chapter and on the Board of Directors, AGC Texas Building Branch.
 He is also a board member of The Lean Construction Institute, and a past board member of the Construction Industry Round Table.